abarker/strip-hints/README.rst

 * Better argument-handling, help, etc. with argparse.

-* Generate stubs for Python 2.
-(Unless the annotated files themselves will work as stubs; I haven't checked.)

 * Better error warnings (raising exceptions with messages rather than just failing assertions in some places).

-* More command options.